image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 White Lasagna Soup

 This White Lasagna Soup is your favorite pasta bake in soup form!
-It’s rich, creamy, and packed with tender chicken, veggies, and cheese!
+It’s rich, creamy, and packed with tender chicken, pasta, spinach, sundried tomatoes, and topped with three kinds of cheese!

 overhead image of white lasagna soup in large dutch oven